Marusoftware/Marutools/language/readme.txt

 ##########################################
-# Marusoftware Maruediter Language Files #
+# Marusoftware Marueditor Language Files #
 #                                        #
 #        2020 - Marusoftware             #
 ##########################################

 This directory include Language Files for
-Marusoftware Maruediter.
+Marusoftware Marueditor.
-This is only for Maruediter.
+This is only for Marueditor.
 Do not copy these files.

 Now we serve these languages: